Frequently Asked Questions

 What laptops and/or requirements do you recommend?

 We currently use MSI and Toshiba laptops because of previous success and limited issues.
 They also consistently rank in the "Top 3 Shoot-out" for laptops (as does IBM).
-We don't recommend older Dells as they have reported USB issues which most USB devices will have problems with (Dell Latitude C6xxx series, Latitude D6xxx series, Inspiron 1500 series, Inspiron 1510 series and Inspiron 1501 for example, have issues powering the USB port correctly).
+We don't recommend older Dells as they have reported USB issues which most USB devices will have problems with (Dell Latitude C6xxx/D6xxx series, Inspiron 1500/1510/1501 series for example, have issues powering the USB port correctly).

 Will I have to buy updates every year to keep the basic ScanTool current?

 No. Our OBDII connector was designed on an electrical interface standard that hasn't changed in years.
 With the advent of new interfaces like CAN, we understand that changes may be required and the unit is field updatable.
 The software is updated every quarter for any new features that vehicle manufacturers implement and best of all our generic updates are free.

 What is the update policy for the enhanced options?